Good: Based on Nissan Navara NP300. 3.5 tonne towing capacity. Double cab models will use five-link rear suspension set-up.

-Good: Bigger, better looking, yet lighter Clio an improvement on previous model, both 90 TCe petrol and 90 dCI diesel under 100g/km CO2, 90 TCe very smooth, heavier 90 dCI has better road feel
+Good: Bigger and better looking Clio an improvement on previous model.
+Both 90 TCe petrol and 90 dCI diesel under 100g/km CO2.

-Bad: Has lost the raw edge of the old Clio Renaultsport.
-No manual gearbox only a twin-clutch EDC with paddleshifts.
+Bad: Lost the raw edge of the old Clio Renaultsport.
+No manual gearbox option only twin-clutch EDC with paddleshifts.